MdMirzaShihab/techPostGenBackend/README.md

    - [x] Create a get route to show all contents for content history.
    - [x] Create a response controller to handle success and error response
    - [x] Refactored for error handling
-   - [ ] Write Base userModel > userRouter > userController to create user
+   - [x] Write Base userModel > userRouter > userController to create user
-   - [ ] Write authRouter for login routes, a helper function to create JWT, authController, and Auth middleware to check login/logout status.
+   - [x] Write authRouter for login routes, a helper function to create JWT, authController, and Auth middleware to check login/logout status.
+   - [ ] Update content related code to store user data and pass history based on loggedIn users.
    - [ ] Save favourites by updating the contentModel and using the controller and router.
    - [ ] Custom input by passing as a param to the contentGenerator.js